AdaCore/gnatstudio/docs/users_guide/mdi.rst

 the corresponding tab.
 If there are many windows, two small arrows appear on the right of the tabs.
 Click these arrows to show the remaining tabs.

-GPS changes the color and size of the title (name) of a window in the notebook tab to indicate that the window content has been updated but the window is not visible.
+GNAT Studio changes the color and size of the title (name) of a window in the notebook tab to indicate that the window content has been updated but the window is not visible.
 This commonly occurs when new messages have been written in the :guilabel:`Messages` or :guilabel:`Console` views.